Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht.md

 #  Introduction

-This section specifies the Hashed Token (HT-*) SASL mechanism.
+This section specifies the the family of Hashed Token (HT-*) SASL mechanisms.
-This mechanism was designed to be used with short-lived tokens (shared secrets) for authentication.
+This mechanism was designed to be used with short-lived tokens, used as shared secrets, for authentication.
 It provides hash agility, mutual authentication and is secured by channel binding.
-Since the token is not salted, and only one iteration is used, the HT mechanism is not suitable to protect long-lived shared secrets (e.g. "passwords").
+Since the token is not salted, and only one hash iteration is used, the HT-* mechanism is not suitable to protect long-lived shared secrets (e.g. "passwords").
 You may want to look at [@RFC5802] for that.

 ##  Conventions and Terminology